-Under IFRS9, the mortgage portfolio can only be measured at amortised cost if it meets two conditions: (1) where the asset is held within a business model whose objective is to hold assets in order to collect contractual cash flows and (2) the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-The mortgage portfolio does not meet the second condition as the cashflows will include non-interest consideration in the form of shared appreciation on the valuation of
+Under IFRS 9, the mortgage portfolio can only be measured at amortised cost if it meets two conditions: (1) where the asset is held within a business model whose objective is to hold assets in order to collect contractual cash flows and (2) the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-The mortgage portfolio does not meet the second condition as the cashflows will include non-interest consideration in the form of shared appreciation on the valuation of the underlying property which the mortgage portfolio is secured upon and the timing of this cashflow is not specified due to the mortgage loans having no fixed maturity date.
+The mortgage portfolio does not meet the second condition as the cash flows will include non-interest consideration in the form of shared appreciation on the valuation of the underlying property which the mortgage portfolio is secured upon and the timing of this cash flow is not specified due to the mortgage loans having no fixed maturity date.
 The mortgage portfolio is consequently classified as non-trading assets mandatorily at fair value through profit or loss loans and advances to customers (including amounts for the shared appreciation referred to in d(iii) below).